Fetching latest release...

 • If the DPS can still fit all their skills in during knockdown while doing multi-hit auto attacks, they can use proficient weapons

-• New powerful weapons are being introduced that grant additional effects if being used by proficient user.
+• New powerful weapons are being introduced that grant additional effects if being used by a proficient user.

-• (eg. Celebratory Yuzuki's sword Type-2 Sunset has a proficiency bonus on its first skill that increases dark attack damage by 50% for 15 sec.)
+• E.g. Celebratory Yuzuki's sword Type-2 Sunset has a proficiency bonus on its first skill that increases dark attack damage by 50% for 15 sec.

 • You might need your CS charged by a certain turn in the fight to deal with moose skill timing issues and ensuring it is up when you are ready to enter knockdown.
-If using off-type weapons, your dps' auto attacks will only charge 50 gauge because of being a single hit.
-If using a proficient weapon, they might get multiple hits that will charge up to 250 gauge while only using one turn of battle.
+If using off-type weapons, your DPS' auto attacks will only charge 50 gauge because of being a single hit.
+If using a proficient weapon, they might get multiple hits that will charge up to 200 gauge while only using one turn of battle.

 Using Fast Mode and Timing Issues

-Be mindful when using fast mode in subj, especially in knockdown.
-It may affect auto attack timing along with many other factors that affect timing such as weapon types, character positioning, and skill delay. but resetting in subjugation can be extremely time consuming, and you might consider using fast mode while waiting for skills and turning it off so you waste no time pressing them.
+Resetting in Subjugation can be extremely time consuming, and you might consider using Fast Mode while waiting for skills and turning it off so you waste no time pressing them.
 It also helps to speed up the incredibly slow animation of the big nuke the moose does.

 Here’s a further explanation of each thing that tends to affect timing.